Daniel Jansson

 Daniel Jansson (born 11 June 1979) is a Finnish basketball coach and a former player.
-He is currently working as the head coach of German Bundesliga team USC Heidelberg, and an assistant coach of the Finland national team.
+He most recently worked as the head coach of German Bundesliga team USC Heidelberg.

 Early life

 Jansson was born in Sollentuna, Sweden to Finnish mother and Swedish father.
 He is of Lebanese descent on his father's side.
 Jansson moved to Finland at the age of three, when his parents divorced.

 Playing career

 Jansson started playing basketball in Kouvola and played in the youth teams of Kouvot.
 He played briefly in the men's premier division in 1998–99 season, and played in under-16 and under-18 youth national teams.
 After that, he spent four years in the United States studying and playing basketball.
 He also played in the Netherlands and Belgium, and graduated as MBA in the Maastricht University.
 He returned to Finland and played in the highest tier Korisliiga first with Porvoon Tarmo and last with Pussihukat, and ended his playing career at the age of 27, focusing more on coaching.